-Gary is an accredited specialist in property law since 1994 and has a built broad property practice since 1983.
-He advises on a variety of real estate transactions including retail leasing and commercial leasing, both for landlords and tenants, property acquisitions, property developments and sales including residential, commercial, retail and industrial, buying property in Australia, strata, community and neighbourhood title law, property joint ventures, due diligence, finance and structuring, partitions, environment and planning; and general property advice.
+An accredited specialist in property law since 1994, Gary has continued to build a broad property practice since 1983.
+He advises on a variety of transactions for landlords and tenants, including retail leasing and commercial leasing, property acquisitions, property developments and sales of residential, commercial, retail and industrial properties, buying property in Australia, strata, community and neighbourhood title law, property joint ventures, due diligence, finance and structuring, partitions, environment and planning; and general property advice.

 This leading resource is designed for organisations addressing modern slavery in their operations and supply chains.
 The course provides practical guidance on the supply chain reporting requirements set out in Australia’s Modern Slavery Act.

 Discover the importance of gaining learner engagement in schools today, along with practical ideas to improve success.

 How principles for valuation of assets apply and require modification in times of uncertainty and crisis